 What do I study?

-At QTC, its structure involves the completion of 64 credit points as follows:
+The Associate Degree can be taken as an Associate Degree of Theology (AssocDegTh) or an Associate Degree of Ministry (AssocDegMin).
+At QTC, the course structure involves the completion of 64 credit points as follows:

 - Four subjects (16 cps) which survey the Old and New Testament documents respectively: OT301 & 302, NT301 & 302.